joegaspari/TravelChat/README.md

 The bot does not recognize the name "Vaughn" as a name, like it would for others such as "Dingus", and in turn also thinks that the user was asking the bot to recall their name, which it does not know
 ![Demonstration of bad output](https://user-images.githubusercontent.com/70998757/160222101-3f149f63-9a3d-4ece-90e9-c6333ef59d69.jpg)

+## Limitation exhibit C: Button Output
+This version of the bot includes buttons that are built into the rasa core nlu, these buttons display perfectly in the rasa shell, but we have yet to determine a solution to have them incorporated into the fronted UI.